 BTW, one of the highlights of this recent trip to the Philippines was a trip to Palawan.
 We did a 2 day private tour island hopping, snorkeling, kayaking and zip lining from one island to another.
 That is me in the orange top and my niece.

 Sorry I digress.
-If you are looking for something easy to make with bean sprouts try this Korean Seasoned Bean Sprouts (Kongnamul Muchim).
+If you are looking for something easy to make with bean sprouts, try this Korean Seasoned Bean Sprouts (Kongnamul Muchim).
 It can be a side dish or a meal in itself.
 This dish is simple but full of flavor with Asian spices and some heat with the chili powder.
 Garnish it with sesame seeds and green onions and it is one easy, healthy and refreshing dish.
+This dish will pair well with Grilled Korean Beef Short Ribs.

 - ½ teaspoon salt